hadrian3689/rse_pwnbox/README.md

-# Project Title

-My own Pwnbox theme for Kali Linux
+# My own Pwnbox theme for Kali Linux

-## Description

 This is just a theme I have edited for my own Kali distro.